You can comment to support, object or share information about a planning application.

 Before you comment

-Your comment must include:
+Your comment must:

-- the planning reference number
+- include the planning reference number

 If you do not provide your name and full postal address, we cannot consider your comment.

 We cannot accept comments made by telephone.
+Your comments will be taken into account when we make a decision.

 How to comment on a planning application online